 What and where is the National Portrait Gallery?

 Painting a picture of the many influential people throughout America’s history, the National Portrait Gallery is a must-see for pop culture fans, history buffs and art lovers alike.
 From activists and actors to presidents and poets, the museum displays paintings, photographs and sculptures of the people that have come to define America as we know it.

 Located at 8th and F Streets NW, the Portrait Gallery is inside the Donald W. Reynolds Center, which also serves as the space for the Smithsonian American Art Museum.
 Admission is free, and the museum is open from 11:30 a.m. – 7 p.m. every day of the year (except December 25).
 The building also features the beautiful Robert and Arlene Kogod Courtyard, a quiet place to work or relax with free Wi-Fi and a café featuring sandwiches, salads, coffee and beer.

 The easiest way to get to the National Portrait Gallery?
-Use the Metro’s red line, stop at Gallery Place/Chinatown, and you’re a short walk away.
+Use the Metro’s Red Line, stop at Gallery Place/Chinatown, and you’re a short walk away.
 The DC Circulator services the neighborhood via the Georgetown-Union Station route, so a trip by bus is convenient as well.
-Before or after your museum experience, explore Penn Quarter and all of the dining and entertainment options that it offers.
+Before or after your museum experience, explore Penn Quarter and Chinatown and all of the dining and entertainment options that it offers.

 The National Portrait Gallery’s permanent exhibits take comprehensive looks at icons from different segments of U.S. history – The Struggle for Justice focuses on Civil Rights leaders, while Contemporary Americans showcases important figures from the 20th century specifically.

 The exhibit features multiple images of every president (the current commander-in-chief excluded), including the famous “Landsdowne” portrait of George Washington (painted by Gilbert Stuart), a stunning new portrait of Barack Obama by Kehinde Wileythe, the Alexander Gardner “cracked-plate” portrait of Abraham Lincoln and even caricatured sculptures of Lyndon Johnson, George H.W.
 Bush and Jimmy Carter.